 If you are visiting this page, perhaps you already belong to one or more writers’ groups–safe havens where members share the same or similar goals as they seek to improve their writing skills.
 Part of this sharing may involve laughter or tears, for manuscript rejections from agents and editors are far, far more common than are acceptances.
-Even our published friends will tell us that having a best-selling book does not always guarantee that future manuscripts will quickly find a home.
-So let’s get the topic of rejection out of the way by dealing with it first.

 The Truth Be Told: